casonadams/cross-compiler-rs/README.md

-# docker-rust-mipsel-openwrt-linux-musl
+# cross-compiler-rs
-Simple docker container for compiling rust applications using mipsel-openwrt-linux-musl compiler with openssl support
+Simple docker container for compiling rust applications using mipsel-openwrt-linux-musl compiler with openssl support and hopefully others.

 ## Support for openwrt build
 ```bash